cornell-cs5220-f15/cornell-cs5220-f15.github.io/syllabus.md

 As part of the process of learning development skills, you should attempt to develop and debug code for yourself.
-Unlike most CS courses, we will keep all code in public repositories, and you are *encouraged* to look at code and writeups from other students for inspiration, as well as any resources you find on the web, provided you cite the work that inspired you.
+Unlike most CS courses, we will by default keep all code in public repositories, and you are *encouraged* to look at code and writeups from other students for inspiration, as well as any resources you find on the web, provided you cite the work that inspired you.
 However, we *do not encourage*